erlandg/2D-k-means-clustering/README.md

 # 2D-k-means-clustering
-a 2D k-means clustering I did a year and a half ago
+a 2D k-means clustering I did in fall, 2018

 requires numpy and matplotlib and python run by python clustering.py